-An analysis of reading methodology and instruction techniques.
+An analysis of reading methodology and instructional techniques.
 Special emphasis is placed on the direct application of theory to the teaching of reading in the classroom.
-Demonstration classes and observation required.
-Prerequisites: Admission to Teacher Education.
+Teaching demonstrations and observation required.
+Prerequisite: Admission to Teacher Education.
+Every spring.

 Educ.
 336 Teaching Mathematics